Skip to main content

 Clinical trials are run with support from:

 NIHR Exeter Clinical Research Facility (CRF) is a partnership between the University of Exeter Medical School (UEMS) and the Royal Devon and Exeter NHS Foundation Trust.
-It is dedicated to facilitating clinical and translational research.

 The Exeter Clinical Trials Support Network (ECTSN) is a resource designed to support those working on clinical trials based in academia or the NHS.
 ECTSN is a forum for clinical trial/study personnel to network and collaborate as a group and share information on best practice for the effective management and delivery of clinical trials.